 - Size: 1 gallon

-ECO Garden is eco-friendly and safe for honeybees, soil, and groundwater.
+Eco Garden Pro is eco-friendly and safe for honey bees, soil, and groundwater.
 It contains no harmful or toxic ingredients, so the user can feel comfortable applying it to weeds in vegetable gardens or around fruiting vines.
+One gallon of this ready-to-use weed killer treats 1,000 square feet.
 Results can be seen in as little as 24 hours, and no retreating is necessary.

 - Type: Liquid vinegar solution